- System error 67 is a Windows Server issue that shows up when you try to map a network drive.

 - Double-click the Non-Plug and Play Drivers category in Device Manager.

 - Right-click IP Network Address Translator to select the Disable option for it.

 - First of all, click the Start button.

 - Click Administrative Tools on the Start menu.

-- Select Server Manager to open that utility.
+- Select the Server Manager option to open that utility.

-- Click Features on the left of Server Manager.
+- Click Features on the left of the Server Manager.